raspberrypi/libcamera/Documentation/guides/ipa.rst

 it contains any custom data structures that the pipeline handler and IPA may pass to each other.

+It is possible to use the same IPA interface with multiple pipeline handlers on different hardware platforms.
+Generally in such cases, these platforms would have a common hardware ISP pipeline.
+For instance, the rkisp1 pipeline handler supports both the RK3399 and the i.MX8MP as they integrate the same ISP.
+However, the i.MX8MP has a more complex camera pipeline, which may call for a dedicated pipeline handler in the future.
+As the ISP is the same as for RK3399, the same IPA interface could be used for both pipeline handlers.
+The build files provide a mapping from pipeline handler to the IPA interface name as detailed in :ref:`compiling-section`.

 The IPA protocol refers to the agreement between the pipeline handler and the IPA regarding the expected response(s) from the IPA for given calls to the IPA.
 This protocol doesn't need to be declared anywhere in code, but it shall be